grafana/explore-traces/docs/sources/get-started/index.md

 {{< docs/public-preview product="Explore Traces" >}}

-Traces can help you identify errors in your apps and services.
-Using this information, you can optimize and streamline your apps.
+You can use traces to identify errors in your apps and services, and then optimize and streamline them.

-Your investigation begins with the big picture and then drills down using primary signals, RED metrics, filters, and structural or trace list tabs to explore your data.
+When working with traces, start with the big picture.
+Then drills down using primary signals, RED metrics, filters, and structural or trace list tabs to explore your data.
 To learn more, refer to [Concepts](../concepts/).

 <!--Update with Explore Traces blog post - To learn more about Explore Traces, read [The new, queryless UI for Grafana Pyroscope: Introducing Explore Profiles](https://grafana.com/blog/2024/07/18/the-new-queryless-ui-for-grafana-pyroscope-introducing-explore-profiles/). -->